ubc-cirrus-lab/caribou/docs/design.md

 The following is the order in which the different components interact with each other:

-1. The deployment client uploads an initial version of the [Workflow Placement Decision](#workflow-placement-decision), the [Deployment Manager Resource](#deployment-manager-resource) of this workflow, as well as the [Workflow Config](#workflow-config) for the solver update checker to the corresponding tables in the distributed key-value store.
+1. The deployment client uploads an initial version of the [Workflow Placement Decision](#workflow-placement-decision), the [Deployment Manager Resource](#deployment-manager-resource) of this workflow, as well as the [Workflow Config](#workflow-config) for the deployment algorithm update checker to the corresponding tables in the distributed key-value store.
 It aditionally uploads the [Deployment Package](#deployment-package) (source code) of the workflow to the distributed blob store.
-2. The solver update checker is informed of a new workflow to be solved.
+2. The deployment algorithm update checker is informed of a new workflow to be solved.
-3. The solver update checker triggers the solver to solve the workflow.
+3. The deployment algorithm update checker triggers the deployment algorithm to solve the workflow.
-4. The solver updates the workflow placement decision with the current placement of the function instances in a staging distributed key-value store.
+4. The deployment algorithm updates the workflow placement decision with the current placement of the function instances in a staging distributed key-value store.
 5. The deployment update checker checks the staging distributed key-value store for updates to the workflow placement decision and re-deploys function instances if necessary.
 6. The deployment server uploads the updated workflow placement decision to the distributed key-value store.